jonnymind/SIRPAS/Source/Base_Module/Backgrounds/Famous.md

   or a long walk, the character is sure to be recognized, and possibly stopped by admirers (or haters).
 * 3 **TT**/*Primary*: Known by more than half the population.
-Wherever the character goes, it is recognized, and when that happens, people flock to see them, or flees if they have a negative fame.
+Wherever the character goes, they are recognized, and when that happens, people flock to see them, or flee if they have a negative fame.